tacitknowledge/slow-light/README.md

 Slow Light
 ================

-Proxy classes that slow and degrade response times
+In 1999, Danish physicist Lene Vestergaard Hau led a combined team from Harvard University and the Rowland Institute for Science which succeeded in slowing a beam of light to about 17 meters per second.

+Slow Light is a Java Proxying tool that degrades response times of object methods as concurrency increases.

+We've used it primarily to test monitoring and fault tolerance of integration points under scalability tests.

 # Introduction and Motivation

-Allows one to proxy an interface with an InvocationHandler, the DegradationHandler, that provides a thread pool which constrains and slows throughput.
-Also can generate error responses and exceptions as pool utilization increases.
+Slow Light allows one to proxy an interface with an InvocationHandler, the DegradationHandler, that provides a thread pool which constrains and slows throughput through an object or class.
+Slow Light can be configured to generate error responses and exceptions as pool utilization increases and response time degrades.

 Newly updated, it includes more flexible support for failure modes, checked exception handling, and general degradation configuration.

-We've used it to discover where services and third party integrations can cause problems . . . often due to repeatedly calling the service when the response can be cached, unexpected system error events, and other scalability related events.

 # Dependencies
 Just Java, no third party libraries outside the test classes.